“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 Something was wrong he thought.
 The woman was frightened and upset.
 She

-ran from the room and Henry chased after her before stopping and
+ran from the room and Henry chased after

 addressing him.